hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/deploy-aws/README.md

 3. Start orderer

 Now it's time to start the orderer.
 Apply `fabric-orderer-deplyoment.yaml` to your cluster.
+But first, change the value of `ORDERER_GENERAL_LOCALMSPID` to your organization's msp (find it here `./fabric-config/orderer.yaml` value `LocalMSPID`).

 Create ebs volume